DalekIRC/Dalek-Services/README.md

 - [ ] MetaServ (HostServ replacement with extra features)
 - [x] bbServ (Optional: bbForums notification bot)

-<i>Although DalekIRC currently uses bots (NickServ, ChanServ etc), we would like to move everything to server-side, eliminating need to message a bot to ask what you need.</i>
+<i>Although DalekIRC currently uses bots (NickServ, ChanServ etc), the ball is rolling to move things to a more "server-side command" environment, eliminating need to message a bot to ask what you need.</i>
 ### Knows how to talk with ###
 - [x] WordPress
 - [x] JSON-RPC (remote procedure calls)